Plain English Summary

 Evaluating an internet-based intervention designed to improve body image and psychosocial well-being in adolescent girls and their mothers: a cluster randomised controlled trial with mother-daughter dyads

-Study Hypothesis 1: We hypothesize that relative to the assessment only control group, mothers who are exposed to the Dove Self-Esteem Project Website for Parents will report significantly improved body image, reduced severity of risk factors associated with poor body image, and improvements on related psychosocial outcomes, as will their daughters.
+Study Hypothesis 1: relative to the assessment only control group, mothers who are exposed to the Dove Self-Esteem Project Website for Parents will report significantly improved body image, reduced severity of risk factors associated with poor body image, and improvements on related psychosocial outcomes, as will their daughters.

-Study Hypothesis 2: We hypothesize that intervention effects will be stronger when mothers received a tailored pathway through the website based on their preferences for content, as opposed to browsing the website without structured guidance.
+Study Hypothesis 2: intervention effects will be stronger when mothers received a tailored pathway through the website based on their preferences for content, as opposed to browsing the website without structured guidance.

 Parallel three-arm cluster randomized controlled trial

 Primary study design

 Quality of life